Mehdi0x90/Web_Hacking/Login Bypass.md

   * Brute-force using a bigger dictionary (Brute force)

 ## SQL Injection authentication bypass
-In the following page you can find a custom list to try to bypass login via SQL Injections:
+In the following you can find a custom list to try to bypass login via SQL Injections:
 ```sql
 admin
 password